rochars/byte-data/README.md

 npm install byte-data
 ```

-For Node.js and the browser.
+Works in node.js and in the browser.

 ### Support:
 - booleans